Streampunk/node-red-contrib-dynamorse-cinecoder/README.md

 # node-red-contrib-dynamorse-cinecoder

-A set of nodes for IBM's [Node-RED](http://nodered.org) that support AVCi encoding and decoding using the Cinecoder package from [Cinegy GmbH](https://www.cinegy.com/).
+A set of nodes for IBM's [Node-RED](http://nodered.org) that support encoding and decoding using the Cinecoder package from [Cinegy GmbH](https://www.cinegy.com/).
 This package is a component of Streampunk Media's [dynamorse](https://github.com/Streampunk/node-red-contrib-dynamorse-core#readme) suite.

 ## Installation